prasannax1/starships/README.md

 The *Dove* takes diplomatic crafts to a whole new level.
 It is designed to resemble the *Constitution Class* of the 23rd century, which still holds the record for maximum first contacts by any class of ships.
-It was the first sight of starfleet and the federation for several species in the Alpha Quadrant, and the *Dove Class* hopes to be the same to new civilizations wherever the *Exodus* is deployed.
+It was the first sight of starfleet and the federation for several species in the Alpha Quadrant, and the *Dove Class* hopes to be the same to new civilizations wherever the *Aviary* is deployed.

 Cruising at a respectable warp 7.5, and capable of maxing it out to warp 9.1, the *Dove* is fast despite not really being built for speed.
 The *Dove* was defintely designed for luxury, and unlike the *Aviary* itself, it *was* designed